-"Rural service commitment area" means the same as defined in Iowa Code section 256.226(1).
-An eligible applicant who signs a program agreement to serve in a service commitment area will contract with the service commitment area to ensure the service commitment area provides a nonrefundable contribution equivalent to 12.5 percent of the eligible applicant's eligible loan balance, at the time the program agreement is signed, for deposit in the rural veterinarian trust fund.
+"Service commitment area" means the same as defined in Iowa Code section 256.221(13).
+Each eligible applicant participating in the program will contract with the service commitment area to ensure the service commitment area provides the nonrefundable contribution.
 Payment of the nonrefundable contribution to the trust fund can be made by, but is not limited to, the following organizations: community agencies, medical groups, municipalities, community foundations, local government entities, or other community entities.
 Locations and distances between cities will be consistently measured and verified by calculating the shortest travel distance on paved roads.